TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Azureloadbalancer&Autoscaling.md

 ![autoscale2vm](../../00_includes/AZ11-autoscalevm02.png)

 After low traffic and running my weberver, the second VM is deleted.
+Also the stress test is done for the cpu of the VM by running **sudo apt-get install stress** and play around with the cpu capacity.

 ![VM2delete](../../00_includes/AZ11-autoscalereducevm2.png)